dastrong/Portfolio/content/posts/my-software-engineer-journey.md

 My journey into software development started in August 2017.
 At this point I had moved from Thailand to South Korea.
 I was still teaching English, but the summer semester break was just starting.

-Flush with free time, I stumbled across ([Udemy](https://www.udemy.com/ "https://www.udemy.com")) and found ([Colt Steele's Web Development bootcamp course](https://www.udemy.com/course/the-web-developer-bootcamp/ "https://www.udemy.com/course/the-web-developer-bootcamp/")).
+Flush with free time, I stumbled across [Udemy](https://www.udemy.com/ "https://www.udemy.com") and found [Colt Steele's Web Development bootcamp course](https://www.udemy.com/course/the-web-developer-bootcamp/ "https://www.udemy.com/course/the-web-developer-bootcamp/").
 I love a good deal (I didn't know those 90% off deals on Udemy are never-ending), so I bought it, not expecting that it would leadme to my new career.

 ## Chapter 2 - Takeoff